 If we fail to qualify for taxation as a REIT in any taxable year, and the relief provisions do not apply, we will have to pay tax, including any applicable alternative minimum tax, on our taxable income at regular corporate rates.
 We will not be able to deduct distributions to stockholders in any year in which we fail to qualify, nor will we be required to make distributions to stockholders.
-In addition, if we fail to qualify as a REIT, distributions to stockholders would be taxable to the extent of our current and accumulated earnings and profits, and, then, with respect to each stockholder, to the extent that the balance of the distribution exceeds the stockholder's adjusted basis in such stockholder's stock.
-Corporate distributes may be eligible for the dividends received deduction if they satisfy the relevant provisions of the Code.
+In this event, to the extent of current and accumulated earnings and profits, all distributions to stockholders will be taxable to the stockholders as dividend income (provided that the rate of tax for U.S. stockholders on the taxable portion of such distributions would likely be limited to 15% through 2008, and corporate distributees may be eligible for the dividends received deduction if they satisfy the relevant provisions of the Code).
 Unless entitled to relief under specific statutory provisions, we will also be disqualified from taxation as a REIT for the four taxable years following the year during which qualification was lost.
 We might not be entitled to the statutory relief described in this paragraph in all circumstances.